Learning to Simulate Tree-Branch Dynamics for Manipulation: Experiments and Results

 \subsection{Baselines}

 In the first scenario, illustrated in Fig. \ref{fig:comparison_metrics}, we baseline our inference approach, SVGD with a neural network prior (NNSVGD), against four alternatives, which are: a) the classical Metropolis–Hastings (MCMH) algorithm b) Stochastic gradient Hamiltonian Monte Carlo (SGHMC) method c) Stochastic Gradient Langevin dynamics (SGLD) and a basic d) Stein Variational Gradient Descent (SVGD).
-In each of the four baseline algorithms, we use the smooth box prior described in section \ref{smooth_box_prior} to set the search limits, and wherever a gradient is required, i.e., for all options except the MCMH algorithm, we use a finite difference based approximation.
-This scenario is executed using the sim-to-sim setup with a multi-branch simulated tree geometry, imitating a joint parent-child branch motion.
-We keep all hyper parameters, such as the number of iterations and the particle count, similar across the algorithms.
+In each of the four baseline algorithms, we use the smooth box prior described in section \ref{smooth_box_prior} to set the search limits, and wherever a gradient is required, we use the finite difference based approximation.
+This scenario is executed using the sim-to-sim setup with a multi-branch simulated tree geometry ($R=3$), imitating a joint grandparent-parent-child motion.
+We keep all hyper-parameters, such as the number of iterations and the particle count, similar across the algorithms.
 In the gradient based methods, we use an Adam optimizer with a small learning rate to guide the descent.

 The results in Fig. \ref{fig:comparison_metrics} indicate all gradient based methods outperform the random-walk based MCMH.
-Furthermore, samples from the Stein based methods, i.e., SVGD and NNSVGD, are better distributed around the ground truth $\tau_{gt}$ trajectory, while additionally displaying sharper convergence and lower prediction uncertainty.
-With the same setup, the benefit of having a neural network based prior, described in section \ref{nn_ineq_prior}, is best illustrated by comparing it against the posterior parameter density with only a smooth box prior.
-This result in Fig. \ref{fig:nn_prior_benefit} is intuitive in that the added inequality prior forces the outer branch (branch 2) spring parameters to have a sharper convergence towards the truth.
-Furthermore, we observe that for the inner branch (branch 1), the parameter uncertainty is better captured with the addition of a prior.
+Furthermore, samples from the Stein methods, i.e., SVGD and NNSVGD, are better distributed around the ground truth $\tau_{gt}$ trajectory, while additionally displaying sharper convergence and lower prediction uncertainty, indicated by the CI width.
+For identical iteration counts, Stein methods outperform chain based SGHMC and SGLD chiefly because the particles are updated in parallel, a feature exploited by our parallel simulator.